About the 2018-2019 Student Handbook

 The Washington College Student Handbook provides students with information about their rights, responsibilities and resources as members of the Washington College community.
 Upon accepting the College’s offer of admission, each student agrees to follow the policies and guidelines established by the College.
 All students are expected to familiarize themselves with the material contained in the Student Handbook online so that their conduct within and beyond the classroom is in accord with established Washington College standards.
 When upheld by all members of the community, these policies foster a learning environment characterized by academic and personal excellence.

-This Handbook will help locate important information about college policies and resources.
-Washington College publishes this handbook annually, but the policies and procedures are subject to change during the academic year.
+This Handbook will help students locate important information about College policies and resources.
+Washington College publishes this Handbook annually, but the policies and procedures are subject to change during the academic year.

 Within our community, students are expected to:

 - Develop a mature and responsible style of relating to others and exploring interpersonal relationships.

 - Practice appropriate self-management, health, and wellness skills.

 - Understand and broaden appreciation for cultural and lifestyle differences.